In this article:

 This guide explains the four different accounting methods you can use in Legal Accounting and how they handle transactions.
 Choosing the right method is important for your firm's financial reporting and compliance.
 If you're not sure which method is right for you, please consult your accountant.

-The Four Accounting Methods
+The Three Main Accounting Methods

 - Cash-Based Accounting